 You can retrieve the list of all keys existing for the specified project and region using this command:

 To delete an SSH key pair, execute this command::

 or2delkey -p project -r region -k key_name

-The command only deletes public keys stored in Orchestrator.
-To delete your private keys as well, delete them manually following the path specified during the key pair creation.
+This command only deletes public keys stored in Orchestrator.
+To delete your private keys as well, delete them manually.

 or2run -p project -r region -i image -s shape -k key_name